State Super

+State Super is one of the oldest superannuation funds in Australia beginning in New South Wales in 1919 with the creation of the State Superannuation Scheme for salaried public servants.
+State Super has close to $38 billion AUD in assets as at 30 June 2025 and 80,000 members.
+State Super members are current and previous NSW government employees and public sector workers such as police, teachers and nurses.

 State Super schemes

 State Super is the Trustee of the following defined benefit schemes: State Authorities Superannuation Scheme (SASS), State Superannuation Scheme (SSS), and Police Superannuation Scheme (PSS).
 State Super also manages the State Authorities Non-contributory Superannuation Scheme (SANCS), which provides additional benefits to members of SASS, SSS and PSS.
 The State Super Pooled Fund comprises the assets of all four schemes.

-Members

-State Super continues to look after past and present public sector and government workers of NSW and serves over 80,000 members as at June 2025.

 Diversified portfolio of Australian and International investments

-State Super owns a diversified portfolio of Australian and international assets, including a range of infrastructure, transport, energy and property assets.

-These include shopping centres in Tweed Heads and Plumpton, office buildings in North Sydney, Sydney CBD and Macquarie Park in Sydney's north west and an industrial estate in Port Melbourne.
-State Super is also part owner of Westfield Knox and the Regents Park Industrial Estate.

 Aviation transport assets in which State Super holds a stake include Birmingham Airport, Bristol Airport, Melbourne Airport, Launceston Airport.
 A stake in Queensland Airports which owns and operates Gold Coast Airport, Townsville Airport, Mount Isa Airport and Longreach Airport was held until 2024.

-The fund also owns a stake in the Stockholm Arlanda Express train in Sweden, Flinders Ports in South Australia and the Peninsula Link toll road in Victoria.

-State Super owns energy assets in England including Yorkshire Water and the Northern Gas Networks and is part owner of Queensland’s AllGas distribution network.